LoginShield/wordpress-plugin/README.txt

 The free trial is for two weeks (14 days).
 After the free trial, to continue using LoginShield for WordPress you need to have a LoginShield subscription.

 Subscription price: $10/month base fee + $0.05/month for each monthly active user.
 For current pricing, [visit our website](https://loginshield.com/pricing/wordpress/).

-A monthly active user is a WordPress user who has LoginShield enabled and logs in at least one time during the calendar month.
-For example, if you have 5000 registered users, and 1000 of them enabled LoginShield, but only 500 of them log in at least once during the month, then you will be billed for 500 monthly active users for that month.

 The monthly active user pricing makes it possible to provide you with a very predictable price.
 You pay the same rate, regardless of how many times a user logs in to the site that month.